mathildegrimal/eval-photo-app/Readme.md

 ## Usage

 You can :
-- save the picture into redux and local storage.
+- save the picture into redux and async storage
-- save the picture in your gallery
+- save the picture in your gallery and on a node server
 - switch camera for selfies or normal pictures
-- You can delete a photo clicking on the trash icon
+- delete a photo clicking on the trash icon
-- You can share the photo with you friends
+- share the photo with you friends using share icon

 ## Improvements

-- The "cloud icon" does not change to "done" when the saving is done in the phone gallery.
-I tried to do this with changing the global state, but without success.

-- Missed also the upload on node js server, will try it soon git !